 It's important to note that water quality can change over time due to environmental factors, infrastructure age, and source water changes.
 If you're concerned about your home's water quality in Phoenix, consider getting your water tested to identify any potential issues.
 This will help you select the most appropriate water filtration system for your needs.

-There are several types of water filtration systems, each designed to address different types of contaminants.
+There are several types of water filtration systems and water dispensers, each designed to address different types of contaminants.

 These are the most common types of filters found in homes.
 They work by attracting and absorbing certain contaminants, such as chlorine, sediment, and volatile organic compounds (VOCs), and improving the taste and odor of water.